kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lab_Writing_Basic_SELECT_Statements_Answers.md

         WHEN IsActive = 0 AND TerminationDate IS NULL THEN 'Inactive' ELSE 'IsActive Unknown'
     END AS EmploymentIsActive
-FROM Employees
+FROM Employees e
-ORDER BY EmploymentIsActive, LastName;
+ORDER BY EmploymentIsActive, e.LastName;
 ```

 ### Task 4.2: CASE with Aggregations - Answers